-Simon’s Mum has been going to Drusillas since she was a child and would take Simon and his siblings when they were children too.
-Now it was our turn to take the children and we had the best day.
-Drusillas has obviously grown a lot since those early days that Lyn remembers but it has just continued to grow from strength to strength.
+Simon’s Mum has been going to Drusillas since she was a child and would take Simon and his siblings when they were children.
+Now it was our turn to take the children, and we had the best day.
+Drusillas has obviously grown a lot since those early days that Lyn remembers, but it has just continued to grow from strength to strength.
 We arrived early and left at closing time so that we could make the most of our day.

-We loved the way that Drusillas was laid out, you begin by walking the ‘Zoo path’ which takes you past all of the animals (of which there are many).
+We loved how Drusillas was laid out; you begin by walking the ‘Zoo path’, which takes you past all of the animals (of which there are many).
 We saw camels, monkeys, penguins, wallabies, reptiles, llamas and Alpacas.
-The children had the opportunity to feed the Lorikeets as well as getting up close with the Lemurs in their walk-through experience.
+The children had the opportunity to feed the Lorikeets and get up close with the Lemurs in their walk-through experience.

-After the fun in the zoo, we then found ourselves in the outdoor adventure park which had something for everyone.
-We were visiting with children from just 18months up to 12 years and they all found something they loved, particularly the Get Wet water splash zone.
+After the fun in the zoo, we found ourselves in the outdoor adventure park, which had something for everyone.
+We were visiting with children from just 18months up to 12 years, and they all found something they loved, particularly the Get Wet water splash zone.

-As if that wasn’t enough we then found the rides in Go Safari and Hello Kitty Secret Garden.
-Even the adults got to join in on the fun which the children thought was brilliant.
+As if that wasn’t enough, we then found the Go Safari and Hello Kitty Secret Garden rides.
+Even the adults got to join in on the fun, which the children thought was brilliant.

-If you have a railway fanatic as we do then Bluebell Railway at Wealden is definitely worth a visit.
+If you have a railway fanatic as we do, then Bluebell Railway at Wealden is definitely worth visiting.
 It is a volunteer-run standard gauge passenger railway which, in 1960, re-opened part of the Lewes to East Grinstead line of the old London Brighton & South Coast Railway.
-Bluebell Railway has the finest collections of vintage steam locomotives and carriages, the majority of which were preserved straight out of service from British Railways.
+Bluebell Railway has the finest collections of vintage steam locomotives and carriages, most of which were preserved straight out of service from British Railways.

 1066 Battle Abbey and Battlefield

-Now I was never particularly good at history but one date that I do remember is 1066, one of the most famous battles in England’s history – The Battle of Hastings.
-Here you can explore the award-winning visitor attraction where you can learn all about the Norman conquest and what that meant for the history of England.
-If you happen to be visiting in October, they hold a re-enactment every year which is well worth a watch.
+I was never particularly good at history, but one date that I do remember is 1066, one of the most famous battles in England’s history – The Battle of Hastings.
+Here you can explore the award-winning visitor attraction, where you can learn all about the Norman conquest and what that meant for the history of England.
+If you happen to be visiting in October, they hold a re-enactment every year, which is well worth a watch.

 Leeds Castle has been on my to-do list for a while now.
-I have always been fascinated by Castles but to see one surrounded by water like this is like the stuff of fairytales.
+I have always been fascinated by Castles, but seeing one surrounded by water like this is like the stuff of fairytales.
 Situated 4 miles south of Maidstone, Leeds Castle is one of the best-preserved castles in South East England.
 The Castle is surrounded by more than 500 acres of parkland perfect for picnics followed by a gentle stroll.

-There are lots to discover at Leeds Castle from medieval gatehouses and Tudor towers, Norman foundations and a Gloriette which was updated in Henry VIII’s reign and latterly restored in the 20th Century by Lady Baillie, the last private owner of Leeds Castle.
+There are lots to discover at Leeds Castle, from medieval gatehouses and Tudor towers, Norman foundations and a Gloriette updated in Henry VIII’s reign and latterly restored in the 20th Century by Lady Baillie, the last private owner of Leeds Castle.

 Miles of mysterious darkened caves await you covering 6 hectares, 30 meters below the houses and woodlands of Chislehurst.
 The only way to tour Chislehurst Caves is via a 45minute lamp-lit guided tour where you will hear stories of Druids, Romans and Saxons.